The Bhagavadgita on Ananya Bhakti: Exclusive Devotion as Liberation's Gateway

 Commentary

-As he enters the City Gates, many divinities and souls of the highest order come forward to welcome him, showing great love and affection as if they are seeing a long lost friend.
-Marching further, he passes through a Golden Hall, studded with precious stones and gems of all kinds, where the aura of Brahman enters into him and fills his consciousness.
-Passing further, he meets with the divinities of the highest order, who act as the deputies of Lord Vishnu.
-Finally, at the end of a long and blissful journey He comes into the presence of the Great God Himself, Whom he sees in full regalia, resting on the coils of mighty serpent, Adisesha, surrounded by His close attendants and the purest beings, with the Divine Mother, Goddess Maha Lakshmi seated by His side.
-Upon seeing the form of God, the devotee who has transcended his own delusion and crossed many worlds thus far finds himself fully absorbed into an ocean of bliss and saturated with the love of Brahman.
-His very arrival delights God and makes Him immensely pleased.
-From that moment of reunion, the liberated soul (mukta atma), the devotee of God, begins to have the same form as that of Vishnu.
+Continuing their journey further, they interact with many divine beings and witness divine splendors.
+Then, they enter the Golden City of Vaikuntha and pass through many golden palaces and halls, where many divinities and souls of the highest order come forward to welcome them, showering them with great love and affection as if they have met their long-lost companions.
+Marching further, they pass through a Golden Hall studded with precious stones and gems of all kinds, where the aura of the Supreme Lord enters them and pervades them, filling them with supreme bliss.
+Passing further, they meet with the deputies of Lord Vishnu, divinities of the highest order.
+They assist him personally.
+Finally, at the end of that long and delightful journey, they come into the presence of the Great Lord himself, decked in his divine splendor and resting on the coils of the mighty serpent, Adisesha, surrounded by his close attendants and the purest beings, with the Divine Mother, Goddess Maha Lakshmi seated by his side.
+Upon seeing his divine form (svarupa), the devotee who traveled thus far becomes fully saturated with infinite love and bliss.
+The sight of his kevala bhaktas in his close presence fills the Lord with great delight since he enjoys their company and keeps them close to his heart.
+From that moment of reunion onwards, the liberated soul (mukta atma), who entered his direct presence, remains eternally connected to him through an internal channel and experiences the same consciousness and potency as his.